 of biological interest as IL7R polymorphisms are associated with a number of chronic inflammatory diseases, including AS and MS (Cortes2007; Gregory et al. 2007).
 Although the role of IL-7 and IL-7R in mediating the immune response was only characterised in T cells, the relevance of IL-7R in CD14+ monocytes under LPS stimulation has been demonstrated in eQTL studies and also at the protein level in a manuscript under review, to which I have contributed (Fairfax et al. 2014; Al-Mossawi et al. 2018).
-Al-Mossawi and colleagues identified a distinct transcriptional profile of the IL7R cluster in PsA SF monocytes very similar to the gene expression profile from IL7R+ in vitro stimulated monocytes.
-Interestingly the IL-7R locus showed differentially accessible chromatin in PsA SF and was one of the top DEGs in the CD14+ monocyte qPCR array.
-Moreover, my analysis CD44 appeared to be up-regulated in SF compared to PB in the CC-IL7R cluster.
-Interestingly, CD44 is the receptor for osteopontin and this observation may suggest that the SF CC-IL7R cells may be more responsive to this cytokine.
+Al-Mossawi and colleagues identified a distinct transcriptional profile of the IL7R cluster in PsA synovial fluid monocytes very similar to the gene expression profile from IL7R+ in vitro stimulated monocytes.
+Interestingly the IL-7R locus showed differentially accessible chromatin in PsA synovial fluid and was one of the top DEGs in the CD14+ monocyte qPCR array.
+Moreover, my analysis CD44 appeared to be up-regulated in synovial fluid compared to peripheral blood in the CC-IL7R cluster.
+Interestingly, CD44 is the receptor for osteopontin and this observation may suggest that the synovial fluid CC-IL7R cells may be more responsive to this cytokine.
 Taken together, this data supports a role for IL-7 signalling in PsA circulating and tissue monocytes in chronic inflammation.

-Pathway enrichment analysis using scRNA-seq DEGs between SF and PB in the CC-mixed cluster identified biologically relevant processes, including MHC- II Ag processing, IFN signaling and extracellular-matrix components, amongst others.
+Pathway enrichment analysis using scRNA-seq DEGs between synovial fluid and peripheral blood in the CC-mixed cluster identified biologically relevant processes, including MHC- II Ag processing, IFN signaling and extracellular-matrix components, amongst others.
 Interestingly, up-regulation of IFI6 and IFITM3, two of the genes contributing to the enrichment of this pathway, have also been identified as

 markers of a subpopulation of IFN-γ activated monocytes in from RA synovial tissue using scRNA-seq (Zhang et al. 2018).
 In addition to the IFN-γ activated, this study identified other three cluster within RA and osteoarthritis (OA) patients monocytes; however IL-7R+ were not explicitly mentioned.
 Genes enriched for the extracellular-matrix pathway included members of the S100 protein family, previously reported to be dysregulated in lesional skin from psoriasis patients (Chapter ??), which are also involved in joint erosion and development of arthritis (Raghunatha 2012).
-Two genes of this family, S100A8 and S100A9, were up-regulated in lesional skin compared to uninvolved, but down-regulated in SF CC-mixed monocytes in this data.
+Two genes of this family, S100A8 and S100A9, were up-regulated in lesional skin compared to uninvolved, but down-regulated in synovial fluid CC-mixed monocytes in this data.
 The lack of overlap between the pathways identified for the DEGs in the CC-mixed and those found by qPCR in bulk CD14+ monocytes could be due the result of the qPCR array being biased to a small number of genes versus the unbiased approach of the scRNA-seq.